 More Need For Translation Services

-On the critical side, you can hear stories and read reports that indicate more needs to be done to provide high quality translation services.
+There are often stories and reports that indicate more needs to be done to provide high-quality translation services.
 For example, we read about a Boston school that used students to interpret a guidance counselor’s advice for post-high school planning for ELLs.
-Funding’s another issue.
+Funding is another issue.
 Budgets can have a great impact on the quality of a school system’s translation services.
 Some school districts cut back on the comprehensiveness of translation and interpretation services when budgets are tight.

 At least one of the advocacy groups Mary Ann Zehr mentioned, Advocates for Children of New York, is still active.
 The group works for children who are at greatest risk for school-based discrimination and/or academic failure.
 That includes children with immigrant or English Language Learner status.

 If you’re interested in the type and quality of translation services in the school systems in your area, you might start by checking out the websites of local education advocacy groups.

 This blog was updated for freshness and relevancy on 10/5/21